Presentation topics, Representation Theory, Math 9140a

 Talks will take place during the last two weeks of classes.

 - Finalize choice of your topic ≥ 3 weeks ahead of your date.

-- Give me an outline (1 to 2 pages) ≥ 2 weeks ahead of
+- Give me a brief outline (1 to 2 pages) ≥ 2 weeks ahead of

 - Give me a draft of the whole talk ≥ 1 week ahead of your date.